Maren Morris: 2018–2019: Pop crossover, collaborations and continued country success

 In March 2019, Morris formed a group with Brandi Carlile, Amanda Shires and Natalie Hemby called The Highwomen (in reference to The Highwaymen) and began recording with producer Dave Cobb.
 The Highwomen made their live debut in April 2019 at Loretta Lynn's 87th birthday concert performing "It Wasn't God Who Made Honky Tonk Angels".
 "Redesigning Women" was released in July 2019 as the first single from the group's self-titled debut album, The Highwomen, which was released in September 2019.
-The album had a top-ten debut on Billboard 200 and number one on the Country Chart.
+The album had a top-ten debut on the US Billboard 200 and number one on the Country Chart.
 Busbee died in September 2019.

-In 2020, Morris herself won Female Vocalist of the Year at the Country Music Association Awards, and won Female Artist of the Year at the Academy of Country Music Awards in both 2020 and 2021.
+In 2020, Morris herself won Female Vocalist of the Year at the Country Music Association Awards and Female Artist of the Year at the Academy of Country Music Awards in both 2020 and 2021.

 2021–2023: Humble Quest and The Bridge

 Morris collaborated with husband Ryan Hurd on the single "Chasing After You", released in February 2021.
 The song reached the top five on the Billboard country charts.
 She was the featured guest vocalist on John Mayer's single "Last Train Home", released in June 2021, and appeared on "Why You No Love Me" and "Shot In The Dark" on his album Sob Rock, released in July 2021.
 In January 2022, Morris released "Circles Around This Town".
 It was followed by the release of her next studio album Humble Quest in March 2022, produced by Greg Kurstin.
 GQ magazine described its sound as a "return from glittery pop to her stripped-down country origins".
 Humble Quest debuted at number two on the Billboard country albums chart and number 21 on the Billboard 200.
-Pitchfork gave it an 8.0 rating, calling it "matter-of-factly masterful".
-Rolling Stone gave it 3.5 stars, calling it "fascinating, and proudly unresolved".
+Morris also embarked on its accompanying tour, titled Humble Quest Tour, which began on March 8 at Houston Rodeo and concluded on December 2 at Bridgestone Arena.

 Morris reunited with Zedd for their second collaboration, titled "Make You Say", alongside Beauz, released in August 2022.

-In September 2023, Morris announced her departure from the country music industry.
+In September 2023, she announced her departure from the country music industry.
 She told the Los Angeles Times that the reason for her decision is because she has "said everything" she has wanted to say.
 That month, Columbia released an extended play titled The Bridge.
 The EP contains the tracks "The Tree" and "Get the Hell Out of Here".
 Greg Kurstin and Jack Antonoff alternated as producers on these songs.